kimkimeldo/aws-clouds-pratitioner/docs/source/index.rst

-Welcome to AWS CLOUD PTACTITIONER An Interactive Role Playing
+Welcome to AWS CLOUD PRACTITIONER An Interactive Role Playing
 ===================================

 group 6